jhonnatangomes/sing_me_a_song/README.md

 # Sing me a song

 Sing me a song is a RESTful api developed with node.js.
-In it you can suggest songs recommendations and <span style="color: #448361;">GET</span> random recommendations based on the score the recommendations have.
+In it you can suggest songs recommendations and get random recommendations based on the score the recommendations have.

 ### How to run